George Foster (Australian politician): Federal politics

 Foster was elected to the Senate at the 1919 federal election, to a six-year term beginning on 1 July 1920.
 He was predominantly interested in issues relating to returned soldiers, also opposing any attempts to decrease defence expenditure and supporting the local manufacture of aeroplane engines.
 He was a member of a select committee that examined a returned soldier's claims to a war gratuity, but did not participate in its deliberations.

 In July 1921, Foster was named as a co-respondent in a divorce suit brought by John Thomas Hall, whose estranged wife Florence was Foster's landlady in Melbourne.
 John Hall claimed £1,000 in damages on the grounds that Foster and his wife had engaged in "misconduct".
 The jury dismissed the petition on the grounds of connivance by Hall, but found that misconduct had occurred; as a result the presiding judge did not award Foster his legal costs.
 During the hearing, the court was told that Foster was an alcoholic and been hospitalised the previous year after suffering a nervous breakdown.
 He had also suffered from insomnia since the war and "was unable to travel in trains or trams because of the vibrations".

 After 1921, Foster rarely attended the Senate, seldom voted, and made no speeches.
 His absenteeism "made him something of a standing joke" and The Bulletin claimed that he "grew to hate the job".
-In July 1923, he was granted two month's leave of absence to take a health trip to Queensland, with Albert Gardiner advising the Senate that he was suffering from shell shock and was unfit to perform parliamentary duties.
+In July 1923, he was granted two months leave of absence to take a health trip to Queensland, with Albert Gardiner advising the Senate that he was suffering from shell shock and was unfit to perform parliamentary duties.
 In October 1924, it was reported that the Confidential Finance Company had initiated lawsuits against Foster in multiple states for writing bad cheques.
 It was alleged that he had been absent from the Senate since February 1923, was living in Queensland, and had appeared in the Senate chamber for only a few minutes during that time, in order to avoid his seat being declared vacant.

 In the session of parliament running from June 1923 to October 1924, Foster made the least appearances of any senator, attending for only six out of 95 sitting days.
 He was absent without leave on 64 sitting days.
 In February 1925, Tasmania's Taxation Department obtained a judgment against Foster for unpaid income tax.
 The Attorney-General of Tasmania stated that bankruptcy proceedings would be brought if no payment was made, which if successful would result in his seat being declared vacant.
 On 2 July 1925, the President of the Senate Thomas Givens announced that he had received a telegram from Foster announcing his resignation due to ill health.